What happened in 2014

 Current terms and conditions

 For buyers buying in excess of € 250k margins above Euribor achievable are now at their lowest point for many years.
-It is envisaged that as the Banks look to grow lending facilities further we will see further reductions in margins for smaller purchases and loans.
+It is envisaged that as the Banks look to grow lending facilities further we will see further reductions in margins for smaller purchases and Mortgages in Spain.

 Whilst back in 2013 average margins above Eurinor were 4% or more we are now seeing average margins above Euribor between 2.5% to 3%.
 Whilst these reductions are good news the margins are still relatively high for new borrowers.
 Overall rates are low due to the Euribor being at its lowest point ever but as the Euribor increases again a margin of 3% or more does not look very attractive.